juanhart1/AZFunctions_Ingestion_Quickstart_v3/README.md

 ## Project Overview

-The 'Azure Functions Quickstart - Generative AI Data Ingestion Functions' project is an Azure Durable Functions project aimed at streamlining the process of ingesting, chunking, and vectorizing PDF-based documents.
+The 'Azure Functions Quickstart - Generative AI Data Ingestion Functions' project is an Azure Durable Functions project aimed at streamlining the process of ingesting, chunking, and vectorizing documents.
 These processes are critical for indexing and utilizing data in Retrieval Augmented Generation (RAG) patterns within Generative AI applications.

 By leveraging Azure Durable Functions, the project orchestrates the complex workflows involved in data processing, ensuring efficiency and scalability.
 It includes capabilities for creating and managing Azure AI Search indexes, updating index aliases for deployment strategies, and indexing large volumes of pre-processed documents in bulk.

+### Streamlit Application

+The project now includes a **Streamlit-based user interface** (`streamlit-semantic-kernel-app/`) that provides an easy-to-use web interface for interacting with processed documents.
+This application uses Microsoft Semantic Kernel as an orchestration layer to provide:

+- **Document Q&A**: Ask questions about indexed documents using RAG with Azure AI Search
+- **Document Summarization**: Generate and view document summaries
+- **Document Proofreading**: Check documents for grammar, spelling, and style issues
+- **Document Comparison**: Compare multiple documents to identify similarities and differences
+- **Document Upload**: Upload new documents with configurable ingestion parameters
+- **Intent Routing**: Automatically determine user intent from natural language queries

 ## Features
 - **Ingestion and Chunking**: Automated breakdown of documents and audio files into chunks for easier processing.
 - **Vectorization**: Transformation of textual and auditory information into vector embeddings suitable for AI models.
 - **Index Management**: Tools for creating and updating Azure AI Search indexes to optimize data retrieval.
 - **Workflow Orchestration**: Utilization of Durable Functions to coordinate and manage data processing tasks.
+- **Interactive Web Interface**: Streamlit-based UI for document interaction and management.
+- **Semantic Kernel Integration**: Microsoft Semantic Kernel for advanced AI orchestration.
+- **Multi-modal Processing**: Support for PDF, audio, video, and other document formats.
-- **Postman Collection**: Sample postman collection (``) demonstrating calling of all functions.
+- **Postman Collection**: Sample postman collection demonstrating calling of all functions.

 ## Getting Started